Mistakes to Avoid When Selling Your Home

 Mindset and Emotion.

 The hardest thing about selling your home is the emotional and mental toll it takes to get through the process.
 You have a lot of time, money, and memories invested in your home and it has more than monetary value to you.
-But not so much for the seller.
+But not so much for the buyer.
 The buyer is not looking to connect with the seller’s vision of the house, but rather to visualize themselves in the house.
 You are selling a lifestyle, not just a commodity.
 But you are selling something, so you should have the perspective of a businessperson or salesperson.
 Your mindset must be ready to hear objections without taking offense, to compromise where appropriate, and negotiate to close the sale (not defend your territory).

 Pricing can be tricky if sellers don’t separate their emotions.
 What you think your house is worth is not relevant.
 Buyers are looking at what is available right now and comparing costs.
 The value of your house depends on what buyers are willing to pay, which is directly related to what else they could get in the same price range right now.
 If you price your home too high, you can turn off potential buyers, and cause the sale to take much longer (and perhaps not gain any more money in the long run).
 Rely on your Realtor to guide you, he or she has the knowledge and expertise to help you immensely on pricing your home to sell in the current market.